ThomasNieto/ScriptLog/docs/ScriptLog/en-US/Import-ScriptLog.md

 ## SYNOPSIS

-Imports script log into session.
+Imports a script log file into a table like structure.

 ## SYNTAX